awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-image-inpainting-eng.md

 This article will analyze the idea and the results of the paper “Image Inpainting with External-internal Learning and Monochromic Bottleneck” written by Tengfei Wang, Hao Ouyang, and Qifeng Chen from The Hong Kong University of Science and Technology.

-# I. Problem Definition:
+# 1. Problem Definition:

 Using Deep Neural Networks, most of the recent inpainting approaches show significant improvements.
 Nevertheless, while filling the missing regions, they still have troubles with structure preservation and color distribution.
 For example, the problems of color bleeding and blunt structures might occur while performing the task.
 To tackle these issues, the authors of this paper introduced an external-internal inpainting approach with a monochromic bottleneck.
 In the following sections, we will discuss this method in details.

-# II.
-Motivation & Idea:
+# 2. Motivation & Idea:

 ### 2.1 Why Image Inpainting?